publiccodenet/jekyll-theme/README.md

-# Foundation for Public Code Jekyll Theme
+# Foundation for Public Code Jekyll theme

 [![Build Status](https://travis-ci.org/publiccodenet/jekyll-theme.svg?branch=master)](https://travis-ci.org/publiccodenet/jekyll-theme)

-A jekyll theme for the set up of quick generic static sites and for use with GitHub pages.
+This is a Jekyll theme for the set up of quick generic static sites and for use with GitHub pages.
+The Foundation for Public Code uses this on all of its website for consistency and maintainability.
+We've designed this to keep as much content as possible in Markdown to preserve mutability.

 ## Building locally